About the Stats

 - 2020’s – track press releases, Area Auto Racing News trade papers

 Other print sources for information over the years include archives from the Norwich Bulletin, Hartford Courant, Hartford Times, New Haven Register, Westerly Sun, Norwalk Hour, Stock Car Racing Magazine, Speedway Illustrated, Area Auto Racing News, ProSpeed Revue and Calvacade of Racing.
-We’ve also referenced many websites to verify information including hometracks.nascar.com, near1.com, speedbowl.com, yankee-racer.com, racing-reference.com, mylaps.com, speednetdirect.com and racedayct.com.
+We’ve also referenced many websites to verify information including hometracks.nascar.com, near1.com, speedbowl.com, yankee-racer.com, racing-reference.com, mylaps.com, speednetdirect.com, racedayct.com and the Race Monitor app.

 Verifying stats can be done via several different resources to confirm results.
 Here’s a breakdown of how we use each of them:

 The data here is the most accurate available for Speedbowl results as it’s the same data the track officials use.
 Unfortunately, it’s only available for a small fraction of the track’s history.
 We used the website Speednetdirect.com (2009-2016) and the Race Monitor smartphone app (2007-present) which were both linked to the Speedbowl’s ESS.